-account means the account held at your financial institution from which we are authorised to arrange for funds to be debited.

-agreement means this Direct Debit Request Service Agreement between you and us.

-banking day means a day other than a Saturday or a Sunday or a public holiday listed throughout Australia.

-debit day means the day that payment by you to us is due.

-debit payment means a particular transaction where a debit is made.

-direct debit request means the Direct Debit Request between us and you.

-us or we means Bendigo Funds Transfer Services (the Debit User) you have authorised by requesting a Direct Debit Request.

-you means the customer who has signed or authorised by other means the Direct Debit Request.

-your financial institution means the financial institution nominated by you on the DDR at which the account is maintained.
+- account means the account held at your financial institution from which we are authorised to arrange for funds to be debited - agreement means this Direct Debit Request Service Agreement between you and us. - banking day means a day other than a Saturday or a Sunday or a public holiday listed throughout Australia. - debit day means the day that payment by you to us is due. - debit payment means a particular transaction where a debit is - Direct Debit Request means the Direct Debit Request between us and you. - us or we means Australasian Sonographers Association (the Debit User) you have authorised by requesting a direct debit request. - you means the customer who has signed or authorised by other means the Direct Debit Request. - your financial institution means the financial institutionnominated by you on the DDR at which the account is maintained.